playingoDEERUX/GrowtopiaInternal/README.md

 UPDATE: Addresses updated to 3.37!
 You can now use the internal straight with latest version of Growtopia

-[NOTE: 3.38 released, but you can still use 3.37 with version bypass (just edit the game_version value to the latest version in source code)
+[NOTE: 3.38 released, but you can still use 3.37 with version bypass (just edit the game_version value to the latest version in source code) (UPDATE: it's being spoofed to "4.20" already, so you should have no problems at injecting this to a 3.37 growtopia client and still being able to play in servers)
 Download 3.37 here: https://anonfiles.com/b4neu0E4o9/GrowtopiaInstaller337_exe